koseiohara/DIASdownload/README.md

 $ python2 download.py
 ```
 You will be prompted to enter your username and password.
-Username is your e-mail adress to login to DIAS.
+Username is your e-mail address used to log in to DIAS.

 ### Command Line Argument
 command line arguments can also be used.